Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: The Proposed Approach

 Furthermore, comments posted by the authors of the notebooks themselves were excluded from the analysis.
 Similarly, comments that were shared in response to others' comments were also excluded.
 These types of responses often consist of simple expressions of gratitude or acknowledgments, which do not provide meaningful insights into the understandability of the notebook.

-In the following, we outline our methodology for classifying user comments relating to Jupyter notebooks on Kaggle into three categories: ``positive in terms of understandability,'' ``negative in terms of understandability,'' or ``no relation to understandability,'' utilizing a team of annotators.
-Initially, we crafted a guideline outlining definitions for each category supplemented with illustrative examples.
+In the following, we outline our methodology for classifying user comments relating to Jupyter notebooks on Kaggle into three categories: ``positive in terms of understandability'', ``negative in terms of understandability'', or ``no relation to understandability'', utilizing a team of annotators.
+Initially, we crafted a guideline outlining definitions for each category supplemented with illustrative examples, as outlined in~\appenref{guidline1}.
 This guideline served to aid annotators in comprehending the process more effectively, thereby reducing discrepancies.
 We had a total of 659,894 comments.
 Based on calculations similar to those outlined by Zhu et al.~\cite{zhu2021restoring}, we determined that a sample size of 1,039 comments was required to attain a confidence level of 99\% with a margin of error of ±4\%~\cite{sample2024}.
-Consequently, about 1,000 comments were extracted to train our model.
+Consequently, 1,039 comments were extracted to fine-tune our model.

-Four authors of this paper, having expertise in CU concepts, were selected as annotators for the labeling procedure.
+The team were selected as annotators for the labeling procedure comprised four of the paper’s authors, each with a solid background in data science and experience working with Jupyter notebooks.
+These individuals were selected due to their familiarity with code comprehension challenges and their capacity to evaluate the clarity and readability of code effectively.
+The composition of the annotation team ensured a consistent and informed approach to labeling, leveraging their collective knowledge to identify comments relevant to CU accurately.

 Each comment underwent assessment by two annotators who conducted an in-depth manual analysis of the content and assigned appropriate labels.
 An overall consensus was attained on 92\% of the labels, resulting in a Cohen’s kappa coefficient of 80\%, signifying reliable outcomes~\cite{cohen1960coefficient}.
 All contentious comments were meticulously reviewed, and a collaborative session was conducted with annotators to finalize the labeling decisions.
 Annotators engaged in productive discussions to harmonize and unanimously agree on the definitive labels.

 After analyzing the labels, it was noted that there were six negative comments, which accounted for less than 1\% of the total comments.
 This pattern may have been influenced by the competitive nature among members participating in various data science competitions, ensuring that notebooks meet specific clarity and quality standards.